7 Best WP Engine Alternatives (Other Than Flywheel)

 WP Engine is a well-known name in the WordPress universe.
 It owns Advanced Custom Fields and several other plugins that have a massive user base.
 The WP Engine hosting service is also trusted by many WordPress users.
-According to a stat on BuiltWith, there are over 800,000 websites hosted on WP Engine.
+According to a stat on BuiltWith, there are over 600,000 live websites hosted on WP Engine.

 Best WP Engine Alternatives